nvontz/CircuitSolverNative/README.md

 Need to move picture to a take photo class and have it open when user clicks a button.
 Picture is then moved into a variable that we sent through ML after user confirmation.

-Need to add gallery functionality to make iamges selectable from camera roll.
+Need to add gallery functionality to make images selectable from camera roll.

 Need to build out a better UI with how a user would interact.